-Each local Workforce Development Board (WDB) shall develop and submit a comprehensive four-year local Plan.
-The local Workforce Development Board is required to the keep the Plan up to date and fluid as events and funding changes occur which may require local area responses.
-Local Plans will require an annual modification.
+The Local Area WDB is required to the keep the Plan up to date and fluid as events and funding changes occur which may require local area responses.
+Local Area Plans will require an annual modification.
 North Carolina has implemented integrated services delivery with an enhanced emphasis on regional planning and services.
 This approach is consistent with federal, state and regional initiatives and opportunities.
-North Carolina's workforce development system includes businesses, organizations, agencies, employed and unemployed persons, training and educational institutions, adults and youth.
-To enhance services to all these constituents, aligning workforce development planning and services with regional labor markets is both effective and productive.
-North Carolina Governor Roy Cooper's NC Job Ready is built on three core principles: education and skills development are the foundation to a strong and resilient workforce; an employer-led workforce development system is key to the growth of a highly skilled and job ready workforce; and local innovation is critical to a dynamic and effective workforce system.
+North Carolina's workforce development system includes businesses, organizations, agencies, employed and unemployed persons, training and educational institutions, adults, and youth.
+To enhance services to all constituents, aligning workforce development planning and services with regional labor markets is both effective and productive.
+North Carolina Governor Roy Cooper's NC Job Ready Initiative is built on three core principles: education and skills development are the foundation to a strong and resilient workforce; an employer-led workforce development system is key to the growth of a highly skilled and job ready workforce; and local innovation is critical to a dynamic and effective workforce system.

 Locally, WDBs are creatively working to address the new challenges of job growth and expansions.
-With low unemployment rates, Boards continue to have a shortage of middle-skilled level workers.
+Boards continue to have a shortage of middle-skilled level workers.
 As a Board and workforce system, Boards are leveraging resources and engaging in new partnerships that include the business community, economic developers, chambers of commerce, NCWorks Career Centers, community colleges, public schools, and community partners.
 Working together, Boards are paving the way for an even stronger economy through sector partnerships and career pathways initiatives.